 Another avenue now being considered is a crypto trust.
 This is really just a trust that holds crypto assets.
 Trusts can be taxed in several different ways, depending on their type.
 There are living trusts that people usually use for estate planning, and they are not separately taxed.
 If you transfer Bitcoin to your living trust, it usually isn’t a taxable transfer, since your living trust isn’t really a separate taxpayer.
 It is still you.
 The trust is not separately taxable, typically until you or your spouse die.

-If the NING or DING trust is formed to facilitate a business sale and the proceeds will be capital gain, there is the federal tax of up to 20%.
+If the NING or DING trust is formed to facilitate a business sale and the proceeds will be capital gain, there is a federal tax of up to 20%.
 Then, there is also the 3.8% Obamacare tax on net investment income.
 It makes the current federal tax burden on capital gain up to 23.8%.
-California taxes all income at up to 13.3%, and there is no lower rate for long term capital gain.
-It is one reason Nevada, Texas, Washington, Florida and other no tax states may be tempting for California sellers.
+California taxes all income at up to 13.3%, and there is no lower rate for long-term capital gain.
+It is one reason Nevada, Texas, Washington, Florida, and other no-tax states may be tempting for California sellers.
 Most non-grantor trusts are considered taxable where the trustee is situated.
 For NING and DING trusts, one common answer is an institutional trust company in Delaware or South Dakota.
 For trust investment and distribution committees, the committee members should also not be residents of California.
 Even if you jump through all the requisite hoops, the NING or DING trust may still pay some California tax.

 For example, if the trust has California source income, it will still be taxable by California.
 Gain from California rental properties or the sale of California real estate is sourced to California no matter what.
 Outside of New York residents, the jury is still out on NING and DING trusts.
 The facts, documents, and details matter.
 California rarely takes moves that short the state lying down.
 State tax fights in California can be protracted and expensive.